Free Online Signature Generator & Maker: Create Your Signature

 Real security and compliance

 End-to-end encryption.
 Secure storage.
 Support for whatever legal framework applies to your situation (ESIGN Act and UETA in the U.S., eIDAS in the EU).
-The platform should generate a cryptographic hash of the document at signing time so the signed version cannot be quietly changed later.
+The service should generate a cryptographic hash of the document at signing time so the signed version can't be quietly changed later.

 Identity verification (KYC)

 For high stakes agreements, you want to confirm the person signing is actually who they claim to be.
 That means identity verification before the signature happens.
-A signature image cannot do this.
-An eSignature platform with KYC can.
+A signature image can't do this.
+An eSignature service with KYC can.

 Workflow that works for teams